Jampaniyaswanthraja/M1_Online-Voting-System_-uti-/5_Report/README.md

 * Used go to statements for implementation
 * Initialised a array with structure implementation

-# * All Codacy, Unity, Dynamic Check is done
+# * All Linux Build, Unity, Build,Static check is done
 # * Implementation is done and the file runs succesfully
 # * The Architecture (Behavioural, Structural) both high and low level is also created